Project-Apollo-Forecast/Project-Apollo/README.md

 ***

+- Out of 38 (total features before removing unnecessary columns) :
-- Out of 38 features, 10 were found to be correlated with all three companies, while 6 did not correlate with any of the three.
+    - 10 were found to be correlated with all three companies
+    - 6 did not correlate with any of the three.
+We used the following combinations for our targets (after KBest feature selection:
+    - Ford: 15 features
+    - Starbucks: 19 features
+    - AT&T: 13 features

 ***